 CFD commission vs the spread

-There are two ways to be charged when you open or close a CFD trade, either a commission or through the spread.
+There are two ways you can pay to open or close a CFD trade, either a commission or through the spread.
 Which method you’ll use depends on the asset class you’re trading:

 - Indices, currencies, commodities, and bonds are commission free.
 You only pay the spread on these markets